Resources for Your Senior

 Housing

-Students who don't receive housing in one of these options participate in the annual room selection proccess, the Housing Lottery.
+Students who don't receive housing in one of these options participate in the annual room selection process, the Housing Lottery.
 Housing Lottery information sessions are held in March and April.
 All students participating in the lottery are encouraged to attend a session in any College House.

 Students who did not select housing through the Housing Lottery will receive a housing assignment from the Housing Office in the weeks prior to the start of the fall semester.